Learning in Games with Cumulative Prospect Theoretic Preferences: Calibrated learning in games

 Taking the limit as $k \to \infty$ we have, $\hat \eda_{-i}(\cdot |a_i) \in \bar{\conv} \l(R_i(a_i)\r)$, where $\bar{\conv}(\cdot)$ denotes the closed convex hull.
 Note that $R_i(a_i) \subset C(\Gamma,i,a_i)$ and $C(\Gamma,i,a_i)$ is closed.
 Thus $\hat \eda_{-i}(\cdot |a_i) \in \conv \l(C(\Gamma,i,a_i)\r)$ for all $a_i \in A_i$ such that $\hat \eda_i(a_i) > 0$.
 By Lemma~\ref{lem: mediated_corr_eq}, we have $\hat \eda \in \conv \l(C(\Gamma,i)\r)$, and since this is true for all players $i$, we have $\hat \eda \in D(\Gamma)$. \end{proof}

-\begin{remark} In the proof above, we, in fact, prove the following stronger statement: If player $i$'s assessments are calibrated and she chooses the best reaction to these assessments at every step, then the joint empirical distribution of action play converges to the set $\conv \l(C(\Gamma,i)\r)$. \end{remark}
+\begin{remark} In the proof above we, in fact, prove the following stronger statement: If player $i$'s assessments are calibrated with respect to the sequence of action profiles of her opponents and she chooses the best reaction to her assessments at every step, then the joint empirical distribution of action play converges to the set $\conv \l(C(\Gamma,i)\r)$. \end{remark}

-This establishes the convergence of the empirical distribution of action play to the set of mediated CPT correlated equilibria under calibrated learning. \citet{oakes1985self} proves that there does not exist a deterministic forecasting scheme that is calibrated for all sequences played by Nature.
-As noted in \citep[Theorem 3]{foster1997calibrated}, however, there exists a randomized forecasting scheme such that, no matter what outcome sequence Nature plays, the forecaster is almost surely calibrated.
-By a randomized forecasting scheme we mean the following: At each step $t$, the forecaster predicts a distribution $q^t \in \Delta(S)$ by drawing one randomly from a distribution over the space of distributions $\Delta(S)$, based on the history $(y^1,\dots,y^{t-1})$.
-Formally, there exists a randomized forecasting scheme such that the forecaster's calibration score